6 Things to Know Before Traveling to Venice

 Structurally, Venice is one of the most unique cities in the world.
-It’s no surprise that along with the distinctive layout of the city come some very specific and fascinatingly foreign etiquette rules to follow!
-Unless you do your research or speak to a local Venetian, there’s not really any way you’d know these rules, which runs you the risk of seeming like a disrespectful tourist — the last thing anyone wants!
+It’s no surprise that along with the distinctive layout of the city come specific and fascinatingly foreign etiquette rules to follow!
+Unless you do your research or speak to a local Venetian, there is not really any way you would know these Venice travel tips, which runs you the risk of seeming like a disrespectful tourist.
+This is the last thing anyone wants!

 So, let’s get right down to it.
 Here are the essential Venice travel tips you need to follow while navigating your way through the streets, canals, bridges and hidden narrow pathways of this enchanting city.